vsariola/sointu/README.md

   patch also works once compiled:
    - Follow the instructions to build the [x86 native virtual machine](#native-virtual-machine) before building the tracker.
    - cgo compatible compiler e.g. [gcc](https://gcc.gnu.org/).
-On
+On windows, you
-     windows, you best bet is [MinGW](http://www.mingw.org/).
-We use the [tdm-gcc](https://jmeubank.github.io/tdm-gcc/).
+     best bet is [MinGW](http://www.mingw.org/).
 The compiler can be in PATH or you can use the environment variable `CC` to help go find the compiler.
    - Setting environment variable `CGO_ENABLED=1` is a good idea, because if it is not set and go fails to find the compiler, go just excludes all files with `import "C"` from the build, resulting in